chainguard-dev/edu/README.md

 ## Development

-This site is based off of the [Doks Hugo theme](https://github.com/h-enk/doks).
+This site is based on the [Doks Hugo theme](https://github.com/h-enk/doks).

 If you would like to develop this project, clone this repo and install dependencies with npm.